Get a Vermont Financial Power of Attorney in minutes

 Assign duties to the agent

-If you wish to use your financial power of attorney as a stop-gap in case you become incapacitated, consider assigning broad powers.
+If you wish to use your power of attorney as a stop-gap in case you become incapacitated, consider assigning broad powers.
 That step ensures nothing becomes neglected when you cannot address those matters.
 You can limit duties or split them between two agents.
 For example, you may want your spouse to handle banking, personal real estate, and childcare matters but assign small business management to your business partner.

 Sign in front of one witness and a notary public